faisal-ejaz/faisal-ejaz/README.md

-- 👋 Hi, I am Faisal Ejaz, a full stack .net + angular developer
+- 👋 Hi, I am Faisal Ejaz, a full stack developer with expertise in JavaScript (Angular, React), .Net Core & MS SQL
-- 👀 I love to work on enterprise web applications
+- 👀 I love to work on enterprise web applications with leading technologies
-- 🌱 I’m currently learning python and AWS
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on almost any activity related to software development
+- 💞️ I’m looking to collaborate on any activity related to software development
 - 📫 You can visit my personal site at faisalejaz.com to know more about me
 - Happy Coding !